 This could lead you to seek out a number of preventative treatments which could help to lessen the effects of these ailments on your dog and the impact it will have on your pocket book later if their health issues get out of hand.

 You might also consider picking up a pet insurance policy if their breed indicates that they could be at risk for a costly disease later in life like cancer.
-You can find out more about that here if you’re interested.
+It’s also possible that you might be able to save on your premiums if you know a little more about your dog’s genetics.

 How do you know which DNA test you should get?